-- 12. If the court determines that alimony should be awarded pursuant to the provisions of subsection [9:] 10: - (a) The court, in its order, shall provide for the time within which the spouse who is the recipient of the alimony must commence the training or education relating to a job, career or profession. - (b) The spouse who is ordered to pay the alimony may, upon changed circumstances, file a motion to modify the order. - (c) The spouse who is the recipient of the alimony may be granted, in addition to any other alimony granted by the court, money to provide for: - (1) Testing of the recipient's skills relating to a job, career or profession; - (2) Evaluation of the recipient's abilities and goals relating to a job, career or profession; - (3) Guidance for the recipient in establishing a specific plan for training or education relating to a job, career or profession; - (4) Subsidization of an employer's costs incurred in training the recipient; - (5) Assisting the recipient to search for a job; or - (6) Payment of the costs of tuition, books and fees for: - (I) The equivalent of a high school diploma; - (II) College courses which are directly applicable to the recipient's goals for his or her career; or - (III) Courses of training in skills desirable for employment. - [11.]
-13. For the purposes of this section, a change of 20 percent or more in the gross monthly income of a spouse who is ordered to pay alimony shall be deemed to constitute changed circumstances requiring a review for modification of the payments of alimony.
-As used in this subsection, "gross monthly income" has the meaning ascribed to it in NRS 125B.070. - Sec.
-2. NRS 125.210 is hereby amended to read as follows: - 125.210 1.
-Except as otherwise provided in subsection 2, in any action brought pursuant to NRS 125.190, the court may: - (a) Assign and decree to either spouse the possession of any real or personal property of the other spouse; - (b) Order or decree the payment of a fixed sum of money for the support of the other spouse and their children; - (c) Provide that the payment of that money be secured upon real estate or other security, or make any other suitable provision; and
+- (3) Guidance for the recipient in establishing a specific plan for training or education relating to a job, career or profession; - (4) Subsidization of an employer's costs incurred in training the recipient; - (5) Assisting the recipient to search for a job; or - (6) Payment of the costs of tuition, books and fees for: - (I) The equivalent of a high school diploma; - (II) College courses which are directly applicable to the recipient's goals for his or her career; or - (III) Courses of training in skills desirable for employment. - 11.
+For the purposes of this section, a change of 20 percent or more in the gross monthly income of a spouse who is ordered to pay alimony shall be deemed to constitute changed circumstances requiring a review for modification of the payments of alimony.
+As used in this subsection, "gross monthly income" has the meaning ascribed to it in NRS 125B.070.

+[Section 1.]
+Sec.
+2. Chapter 125C of NRS is hereby amended by adding thereto a new section to read as follows:

+Except as otherwise provided in NRS 125C.180, in an action to determine legal custody, physical custody or visitation with respect to a child, the court may order reasonable fees of counsel and experts and other costs of the proceeding to be paid in proportions and at times determined by the court.